State of Good Repair

 Trail significantly diminishes the experience for at least one and most likely for all user groups.
 It does not effectively serve most bicyclists; significant user conflicts should be expected.

-The poor condition of the trail threatens the continued smooth functioning of the UW, a critical economic growth engine in this region.
+The poor condition of the trail threatens the continued smooth functioning of the UW, a critical economic growth engine in this region and center of opportunity for both employees and students who are preparing to enter the workforce.
 Eighty-six percent of students and 50 percent of employees commute on foot, bike or by transit, many of whom use the trail every day.
-Providing world-class walking, biking and transit facilities is, quite literally, how the UW attracts the world’s top student and employee talent.
-If the region’s primary walking and bicycling transportation facility continues to spiral into further disrepair, the UW will struggle to attract top talent.

-With Tiger V providing the last-dollar-in, the BGMC is fully funded.
-As a self-supported auxiliary, UW Transportation Services has sufficient annual funds from parking citations revenue to finance the UW local match and provide a sustainable funding source for ongoing maintenance expenses.
-Moreover, the UW has granted multiple easements permitting the routing of utilities in the trail corridor.
-The majority of these agreements will be renewed in the next two years, and the UW will use payments received in association with those easements to establish a trust for the ongoing operations and maintenance of the BGMC.
+The UW has granted multiple easements permitting the routing of utilities in the trail corridor.
+The majority of these agreements will be renewed in the next year and the University will use payments received in association with those easements to establish a trust for the ongoing operations and maintenance of the BGC.
 Maintenance and repairs of the trail will be performed largely in-house by UW Facilities Services.

 I think we need to make it bigger, safer and take out all the tree root bumps.
 Do that, and more people will use it than ever, which is good for everyone!”